Marshall Faulk: Post-NFL career

 Faulk was a longtime NFL Network analyst.
 He served as an analyst on NFL Total Access, where he provided a player's perspective on today's game.
 He also appeared on Thursday Night Footballs pre-game, halftime and post-game shows, and Sunday's NFL GameDay Morning.
 Faulk was suspended from the network on December 12, 2017, along with fellow ex-players Heath Evans and Ike Taylor, after sexual harassment allegations were made against the three by a former network wardrobe stylist.

 Faulk played himself in season 1, episode 12 of the sitcom Life in Pieces.
 This episode first aired on January 7, 2016, on CBS.

 Faulk was inducted into the Pro Football Hall of Fame in 2011 in his first year of eligibility.
 He was also inducted into the Indianapolis Colts Ring of Honor during the week 15 game against the Houston Texans on December 15, 2013, along with Eric Dickerson, another former Colt running back (who also played for the Rams, albeit when they were in Los Angeles).

 Coaching career

 On February 6, 2025, Faulk was hired as running backs coach for the Colorado Buffaloes football team of the Big 12 Conference.

+On November 29, 2025, Faulk was hired as head coach of the Southern Jaguars football team of the Southwestern Athletic Conference.

 Personal life

 Faulk was married to Lindsay Stoudt from 2006 to 2014.
 He has six children, including three with Stoudt.
 His son, Marshall Faulk Jr., played running back for the Central Washington Wildcats.

 Faulk has a charitable foundation in San Diego.
 His childhood friend Tyrone Wilson helped him start his foundation.
-Faulk is a cousin of Kevin Faulk, a former NFL running back.
+Faulk is a cousin of Kevin Faulk, a former NFL running back and cousin of former NFL linebacker Trev Faulk.

 In 2009, Faulk was inducted into the San Diego Hall of Champions.

 Since at least 2019, Faulk has served as a spokesman for the Foundation for a Drug-Free World, a Scientology front group.